luigifreda/pyslam/TROUBLESHOOTING.md

 import g2o
 ModuleNotFoundError: No module named 'g2o' error
 ```
+First of all, check if you have a compiled `thirdparty/g2opy/lib/g2o.cpython-*-linux-gnu.so`.
+If not, Did you use one of the install_all scripts?
+Depending on your selected working environment (native, conda, python3-venv), you need to launch its companion install_all script in order to actually install all the required libraries (including g2o).
+Please, read the install instruction in the main [README](./README.md) file.

-it's very likely you have libraries compiled in a 'mixed' way.
-Then, try to clean everything with the script `clean.sh`, and follow the installation procedure again.
+On the other hand, if you already have a compiled `thirdparty/g2opy/lib/g2o.cpython-*-linux-gnu.so`, it's very likely you have libraries compiled in a 'mixed' way.
+Then, try to clean everything with the script `clean.sh`, and follow the installation procedure again (see the main [README](./README.md) file).

 ### Problems with ROS and OpenCV